cdap-guides/cdap-flow-guide/README.rst

 Let’s Build It!
 ===============
-The following sections will guide you through implementing a real time data processing application from scratch.
+The following sections will guide you through implementing a real-time data processing application from scratch.
 If you want to deploy and run the application right away, you can clone the sources from this GitHub repository.
 In that case, feel free to skip the following two sections and jump directly to the `Build and Run Application <#build-and-run-application>`__ section.

 Application Design
 ------------------
-In CDAP, you process data in real time by implementing a Flow.
+In CDAP, you process data in real-time by implementing a Flow.
 In this example the Flow consists of two Flowlets.
 The ``Detector`` Flowlet consumes data from a ``diskReads`` Stream, parses the event, and outputs the disk ID if the event was a slow disk read.
 The ``Tracker`` Flowlet reads the disk ID emitted by the ``Detector``, and updates a count of how often that disk has recorded a slow read.
 If a disk has recorded too many slow reads, the disk ID is written to a separate dataset that tracks all disks that should soon be replaced.